Welcome to our October 2024 Employment Law Update!

 In this latest ruling, the ET was concerned with Next’s defence that the pay disparity was due to material factors, namely that the market dictated a different going rate for each role and the business used this to keep costs under control to maintain business viability.
 Next argued that it was noticeably more difficult to recruit and retain warehouse operators than retail consultants and the fact that the former tended to be male, and the latter female was not relevant.
 The ET had to consider if this pay disparity was a proportionate means of meeting a legitimate aim and therefore justified differences in pay between retail and warehouse workers.

 The ET accepted Next’s argument that the difference in pay was not because of sex and accepted the three factors on which the company relied for its defence, namely market forces, recruitment and retention, and business viability, did not involve less favourable treatment because of sex.
-However, when the tribunal considered whether these were proportionate, it concluded that they were not holding that they could not be objectively justified.
+However, when the ET considered whether these were proportionate, it concluded that they were not holding that they could not be objectively justified.
 There was no reason why the retail consultants should receive lower basic pay as the business needs were not so great that it justified such an approach, which amounted to indirect sex discrimination as the majority of retail consultants were female.
-The Tribunal held that Next had financial headroom through sustained profits in order to overcome the discriminatory effect and non-financial benefits (such as a working wardrobe allowance) afforded to retail workers did not make up for that.
+The Tribunal held that Next had financial headroom through sustained profits in order to overcome the discriminatory effect and the non-financial benefits (such as a working wardrobe allowance) afforded to retail workers did not make up for that.

 The ET’s ruling means that Next is likely to have to pay approximately £30m in back pay divided amongst 3,540 claimants.
 This ruling will be pored over closely by several other major retailers (mainly supermarkets) that are currently defending similar claims.
 Although this ruling is case specific, the interesting point is that controlling costs will not necessarily justify unequal pay for workers who carry out different roles but of equal value.
 Next is expected to appeal so we will keep a close eye on developments.